 There's something special about weed which was grown under the sun, rather than indoors.
-The "high effect" is better.
-This implies that the measured percentage of THC may not be related to the "high effect" to any great extent.
+The "high effect" may be better.
+This implies that the measured percentage of THC may not be related to the "high effect" to any massive extent.

 Why does outdoor grown weed have a greater "high" effect than indoor grown?
 Why is science always lagging behind empirical testing?
 And what produces the "high effect" if not THC?